InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Experimental data

 \subsubsection{TGP Stage 2: Measurement A1}

 In Stage 2, we focus on the regions of the $B$-$\Vp$ plane where there are clusters of points with stable ZBPs at both junctions.
 We map out the full conductance matrix \Cref{eq:G_matrix} as a function of $B$, $\Vp$, $\Vlc$, $\Vrc$, and, in addition, $\Vb$.
 Since we are now exploring a higher-dimensional parameter space, we restrict the $\Vp$ sweep to the vicinity of ROI$_1$ identified in Stage 1, which is typically $\delta\Vp \approx 5$-$15\,$mV.
-We further restrict the parameter space by taking scans for 3-5 cutter gate pairs (rather than the 25 pairs of Stage 1).
-In the measurement of device A displayed in \Cref{fig:deviceA1_stage2}, there were 3 cutter gate pairs $(\Vlc, \Vrc)$.
-These cutter gate settings correspond to $\Gag$ of $0.3$, $0.5$, and $0.7e^2/h$ at both junctions.
-In \Cref{fig:deviceA1_stage2}, we show data for the representative cutter gate setting for which $\Gag = 0.3e^2/h$ for both junctions and the discussion below focuses on this data.
+We further restrict the parameter space by taking scans for 3-5 pairs of cutter gate settings (rather than the $>$ 20 pairs of Stage 1).
+For each pair of cutter settings, the cutters are compensated as a function of $\Vp$ to achieve the target $\Gag$ values at each side.
+In the measurement of device A displayed in \Cref{fig:deviceA1_stage2}, there were 3 cutter gate pairs $(\Vlc(\Vp), \Vrc(\Vp))$.
+These cutter gate settings correspond to $\Gag$ targets of $0.3$, $0.5$, and $0.7e^2/h$ at both junctions.
+In \Cref{fig:deviceA1_stage2}, we show data for the representative cutter gate settings for which $\Gag = 0.3e^2/h$ for both junctions and the discussion below focuses on this data.
 Qualitatively similar observations hold for the other two settings.

 Since, as was previously mentioned, there is typically a small voltage drift between Stages 1 and 2, we start the analysis of the Stage 2 data by determining the regions with stable zero bias peaks anew.
 We call the ZBPs stable if they are present for at least 2 out of 3 cutter gate settings.
 In \Cref{fig:deviceA1_stage2}(c,d), we illustrate ZBPs for our representative cutter gate setting by showing $\GLL$ and $\GRR$ for $\Vp = -1.17175\,$V. In \Cref{fig:deviceA1_stage2}(b), we see that the corresponding horizontal line passes through a region with stable ZBPs, indicating that these ZBPs are present at least one other cutter gate setting as well.
 The $\GLL$ and $\GRR$ data shown in \Cref{fig:deviceA1_stage2}(c,d) is displayed as ``waterfall'' plots in \Cref{fig:deviceA1_stage2}(g,h), which is an alternate but equivalent method of representing the same data.
 We re-emphasize that the conductances $\GRR$, $\GLL$ are not topological invariants and are not expected to have quantized values at non-zero temperature and non-zero junction transparency.
 So a ZBP, no matter how stable or well-quantized, cannot prove that the system is in a topological phase.
 Conversely, the existence of a topological phase in a device is not disproven by a ZBP that has a small magnitude, such as the ZBPs at the left junction in \Cref{fig:deviceA1_stage2}(c,g).
 In the TGP, we classify ZBPs by their stability to parameter changes.
 In particular, ZBPs that are stable with respect to changes of the cutter gate voltages is a mandatory requirement of the TGP.
 We give an example from a Stage 2 measurement in \Cref{fig:deviceA3_stable_ZBPs}.